 The main thing to remember about, the treatment of scoliosis is always a long and complex process.
 A good result can be achieved if as soon as possible to begin treatment, be consistent and patient.

-The most effective method of treatment is physical rehabilitation with the use of all the diversity of its capabilities.
+The most innovative treatment for scoliosis is physical rehabilitation with the use of all the diversity of its capabilities, as Detesnor therapy.
 In this case, special physical exercises are performed, both on the simulators, and without their use.
 This method is especially effective in combination with the course application of Detensor therapy and massage.
 This method is used by doctors long and very effectively, it allows to achieve stabilization of the spine, namely – cessation or serious slowing down of the progression of deformation.
 Moreover, this method proves effective almost always.
 Physical exercises with a given degree of scoliosis are almost always aimed at balancing the muscles, with proper exercise, the muscles themselves will stop the progress of the disease and begin to level the spine.

 With scoliosis of the second degree, treatment with surgical methods is not considered, for him there is simply no evidence.
 At the same time, it is important to remember that the therapeutic mat Detensor (with the correct choice of rigidity) and exercise therapy for scoliosis of the 2nd degree should accompany the child constantly, otherwise there is a risk of further development of this deformation.